yarensaatoglu/flutter-login-page/README.md

 # Login Page

 The application performs simple registration and login.
-It happens using Shared preferences.
+It happens using shared preferences.

 ## Screenshots